pigfyy/30DayGen-Supplementary-Materials/README.md

-# Supplementary Materials for "30DayGen: Leveraging LLMs to Create Content Corpora for Niche Domains"
+# Supplementary Materials for "Leveraging LLMs to Create Content Corpora for Niche Domains"

-This repository contains supplementary materials for our paper, "30DayGen: Leveraging LLMs to Create Content Corpora for Niche Domains"
+This repository contains supplementary materials for our paper, "Leveraging LLMs to Create Content Corpora for Niche Domains"

 ## Repository Structure